gnachman/iterm2-website/source/_includes/documentation-smart-selection.md

 When Smart Selection is activated, iTerm2 tries each regular expression.
 For a given regex, various strings on the screen are tested until the longest match is found.
 Only matches that include the character under the cursor are of interest.
 The longest such match is added to a pool of "selection candidates".
 Each candidate is assigned a score equal to its length in characters.
 Among the candidates in the highest precision class (where Very High is the highest class and Very Low is the lowest) with any matches, the higheset scoring one is used as the selection.

 #### Actions
 Actions may be associated with smart selection rules.
 When you right click in a terminal, smart selection is performed at the cursor's location.
 Any smart selection rule that matches that location will be searched for associated actions, and those actions will be added to the context menu.
-Actions may open a file, open a URL, run a command, or start a coprocess.
 A cmd-click on text matching a smart selection rule will invoke the first rule.

+The following actions are defined:

+ * Open File: Opens the file using the default system application.
+ * Open URL: Opens the URL using the default system browser.
+ * Run Command: Runs the command using `/bin/sh -c` in the background.
+Output goes to the Script Console.
+ * Run Coprocess: Starts a [coprocess](documentation-coprocesses.html).
+ * Send Text: Sends text as though it was typed by the user.
+ * Run Command in Window: Opens a new window and runs the command in it.
+ * Copy: Copies the string to the pasteboard.

+Each action has a parameter.
+The meaning of the parameter depends on the action.
+For example, for the **Open URL** action the parameter should be a URL.
+The value you put in the `Parameter` field may contain special substrings which get substituted with values determined at runtime.
+By default, a legacy syntax is used with the following substitutions:

+ * `\0`: The full text of the match.
+ * `\1`: The first match group (captured using parentheses in the regular expression).
+ * `\2`...`\9`: Subsequent match groups.
+ * `\d`: The current directory.
+ * `\u`: The current user name.
+If you're sshed then you must install [Shell Integration](documentation-shell-integration.html) for this to be known.
+ * `\h`: The current host name.
+If you're sshed then you must install [Shell Integration](documentation-shell-integration.html) for this to be known.

+If you check the **Use interpolated strings for parameters** checkbox, then a more modern syntax is used.
+See the [interpolated string](documentation-scripting-fundamentals.html) documentation for details.
+For example, a parameter of `\(path)` is equivalent to the legacy syntax `\d`.
+In addition to the standard variables that are available in an interpolated string evaluated in a Session context, an array of strings called `matches` is defined. `matches[0]` is the full text of the match and `matches[i]` is the `i`th capture group for `i` > 0.

 #### Regular Expressions
 Regular expressions conform to the <a href="https://unicode-org.github.io/icu/userguide/strings/regexp.html">ICU regular expressions</a> rules.